getappmap/appmap-js/docs/reference/appmap-client-cli.md

 ## `compare-report`

-Use this command locally, or [in CI](/docs/analysis/in-ci.html), to generate a report document from comparison data generated by the [compare](#compare) command.
+Use this command locally, or in the [GitHub Action](/docs/integrations/github-actions) or [CircleCI](/docs/integrations/circle-ci), to generate a report document from comparison data generated by the [compare](#compare) command.

 ### Usage